 SmartGrowth established the longer term requirements for industrial land for the Western Bay of Plenty District and Tauranga City, seeing the two territorial authorities as complimentary.
-In particular is the establishment of two substantial business parks, Tauriko and Rangiuru, to serve the sub-region's needs.
+In particular is the establishment of two substantial business parks, Tauriko and Rangiuru, to serve the sub-region's need.
 The current zoned land is deemed adequate to provide for the projected industrial growth out to 2021, but beyond that there is a shortfall of some 300ha.
 A recent study identified an expanded Rangiuru Business Park as the preferred location for this additional industrial land.
-The Rangiuru area and other areas including an extension of the Tauriko Business Estate to the south of Belk Road will be further investigated during the planning period in order to meet the long term needs of the sub-region.
+The Rangiuru area will be further investigated during the planning period in order to meet the long term needs of the sub-region.

-Industrial Zones in the District are established at Katikati, Te Puna, Te Puke and Rangiuru with new zones proposed at Waihi Beach, Omokoroa and Paengaroa.
-The Comvita Campus Structure Plan area at Paengaroa provides for the expansion of existing Comvita activities and other complementary activities.
-Apart from Rangiuru these zones cater primarily for the Western Bay of Plenty population in the philosophy of 'live, work and play'.
+Industrial Zones in the District are established at Katikati, Te Puna, Te Puke and Rangiuru with new zones proposed at Waihi Beach and Omokoroa.
+Apart from Rangiuru these zones cater primarily for the Western Bay of Plenty population in the philosophy of "live, work and play".
 These zones total some 600ha and will provide for the projected economic growth for well beyond the ten year planning period.
 Apart from perhaps small additions to existing zones, there is no need to add further land to the existing stock over and above that which has already been identified above.